Iteranya/DiscordBot/README.md

 - [Anjir](https://huggingface.co/Hastagaras/Anjir-8B-L3?not-for-all-audiences=true)
 - [Nyanade](https://huggingface.co/Lewdiculous/Nyanade_Stunna-Maid-7B-v0.2-GGUF-IQ-Imatrix)

-----NEW----:

-~~XTTS support added thanks to [Elbios](https://github.com/Elbios)'s hard work and changes in their fork!~~

-Nonsense!
-I don't need XTTS to speak with all of you!
-Unless...
-You want me to make an ASMR?
-Muehehe~

 ### Stable Diffusion
 ~~- bot supports stable diffusion but I recommend using SDXL as the bot will send a prompt to SD in natural language and previous SD (like SD1.5) would struggle~~